epiecs/phpmiko/README.md

 Mad respect to [Kirk Byers](https://github.com/ktbyers/netmiko) for creating netmiko and being a huge inspiration to this project.

-I'll add this project to packagist once it is somewhat more finished.

 #### Requires:

 - Php >= 7.1